 This post may contain affiliate links.
 See my privacy policy for details.

-Who doesn’t like to wake up to a stack of filling fluffy waffles in the morning?!
-Tucking into a plate of these classic homemade waffles has to be one of the best ways to get the day started.
+Who doesn’t like waking up to a stack of fluffy waffles in the morning?!
+Tucking into a plate of these classic homemade waffles is one of the best ways to start the day.
 If you’re craving crispy fluffilicious (totally a word…!) waffles, this classic recipe will definitely hit the spot!

-These delicious waffles are soft and fluffy on the inside and crispy on the outside – absolute perfection!
-I love to serve this breakfast and brunch staple at the weekends with my homemade raspberry jam or my homemade brown sugar syrup!
+These delicious waffles are soft and fluffy on the outside and crispy on the inside—absolute perfection!
+I love to serve this breakfast and brunch staple at the weekends with my homemade raspberry jam or brown sugar syrup!

 Everyone needs a good waffle recipe in their kitchen toolkit and trust me when I say this is the BEST one around, I’ve been making it for years and it never fails to make an impression.
 This is the one my Mom used when we were kids as well, it’s a classic!